 Aren’t there adequate homeless shelters in the region?
 The solution to ending homelessness is not to build more shelters, which provide temporary places to stay.
 The men, women and children who stay in shelters are still homeless when they wake up each day.
 The solution to chronic homelessness is permanent supportive housing with services.
 At Piquette Square, Southwest and its partners provide substance abuse treatment and support groups, PTSD counseling, veterans benefits counseling, job readiness, life skills coaching, high school equivalency and literacy classes, and resident leadership development.
 All these services will help the veterans be successful tenants and regain control over their lives.

 How can the community help?
-Volunteers are needed for activities like library management, gardening, computer instruction, music lessons, holiday events, special meals and events.
-A donation drive is allowing us to acquire bed linens, bath linens, kitchenware, etc for each apartment.
-More information can be found on the Wish List web page.
+Volunteers are needed for activities like gardening, computer instruction, music lessons, holiday events, special meals and events.
+A donation drive is allowing us to acquire bed linens, bath linens, kitchenware, etc. for each apartment.

 What do the units look like?
 Each veteran has his or her own 438 sq. ft. apartment.
 Each is a one-bedroom, one bathroom furnished unit with kitchen and living room built in a U- shape around a courtyard.
 Amenities includes a Library, Multipurpose room; Computer Center and Job Training classroom space.